PruneTruong/GLU-Net/README.md

 # 1. Installation <a name="Installation"></a>

-**ATTENTION** the models were trained with torch 1.0.
+Note that the models were trained with **torch 1.0**.
 Torch versions up to 1.7 were tested for inference on testing datasets but NOT for training, so I cannot guarantee that the models train smoothly for higher torch versions.